-Senbei is a traditional Japanese rice cracker which comes in several types.
-Although the majority of Senbei rice crackers are made from non-glutinous rice, the staple of the Japanese, some are made of wheat flour instead of rice.
+The majority of Senbei crackers are made from non-glutinous rice called “Uruchi Mai (うるち米)”, the staple of the Japanese, but some are made of wheat flour without using rice.

-For example, the classic Japanese cracker I introduced a while ago, Kawara Senbei is a Senbei whose main ingredient is wheat flour and doesn’t contain rice.
+As an example, the classic Japanese cracker I introduced a while ago, Kawara Senbei is a type of Senbei whose main ingredient is not rice but wheat flour.

-Actually, in addition to Kawara Senbei, there is one more famous wheat cracker classified as a Senbei in Japan, which is called “Nanbu Senbei (南部煎餅)”.
+Actually, in addition to Kawara Senbei, there is one more famous wheat cracker classified as Senbei in Japan, which is what I introduce here “Nanbu Senbei (南部煎餅)”.

 Nanbu Senbei (南部煎餅)

-Nanbu Senbei is a traditional Senbei cracker made of wheat flour which originated in Hachinohe, Aomori prefecture.
+Nanbu Senbei is a traditional Japanese cracker made of wheat flour that originated in Hachinohe, Aomori.

-Originally, Nanbu Senbei was an emergency food, so it is excellent in preservation.
-In modern times, Aomori and Iwate Prefectures are famous as production areas of Nanbu Senbei.
+Originally, Nanbu Senbei was an emergency food excellent in preservation.
+In modern times, Aomori and Iwate Prefectures are well-known as production areas of the wheat cracker.

-Unlike typical rice Senbei, Nanbu Senbei has a crispy rim.
-In contrast, its center part is somewhat thick where some food for flavoring is embedded throughout.
+Unlike regular Senbei varieties, Nanbu Senbei has a crispy rim, while its central part is somewhat thick where some food for flavoring is embedded throughout.

-In fact, in recent years, there are many variations of Nanbu Senbei, some of which contain even squid meat, pumpkin, apple or cocoa powder in the cracker.
+In fact, in recent years, there are many variations of Nanbu Senbei, some of which contain even squid meat, pumpkin, apple, or cocoa powder as a flavoring.

-There also exists Nanbu Senbei without containing any flavoring foods, which is called “Shiro Senbei (白せんべい: White Senbei)”.
+Incidentally, Nanbu Senbei without using any flavoring foods is generally called “Shiro Senbei (白せんべい: White Senbei)”.

-The taste of Nanbu Senbei varies depending on the area and the variety.
-Generally, Aomori’s Nanbu Senbei features a little bit salty taste, while the one consumed in Iwate is slightly sweet in taste.
+The taste of Nanbu Senbei varies depending on the region and the variety.
+In general, Aomori’s Nanbu Senbei features a bit salty taste, while the one consumed in Iwate is slightly sweet.

 As for what I have now, this peanuts-embedded one is a bit sweet,

-this one with white sesame seeds has subtle saltiness that comes from soy sauce,
+This one with white sesame seeds has a subtle salty taste that comes from soy sauce,